The year also saw the release of a new album by OMD in ‘History Of Modern’, their first since 1996.

 At the end of 2009 when LITTLE BOOTS and LA ROUX heralded a renaissance in the sound of the synth, KRAFTWERK’s Ralf Hütter said to Mojo Magazine: “From all our work comes inspiration.
 We have been very lucky because the music we envisioned, the ideas we had of The Man-Machine and electro music, have become reality and technology has developed in our direction… and electro is everywhere!”

-In a tremendous year for all things electro, here is The Electricity Club’s Top 30 songs of 2010 in alphabetical order by artist:
+In a tremendous year for all things electro, here are our 30 songs of 2010 in alphabetical order by artist:

 CHRISTINA AGUILERA & LADYTRON Birds Of Prey